1. Latency Is Becoming the New Intelligence

 load → barrier → compute → barrier

-From the profiler’s perspective, the difference becomes obvious: the GPU no longer behaves like a device repeatedly launching kernels, but more like a continuously running execution pipeline.
+From the profiler’s perspective, the change becomes obvious: the GPU no longer behaves like a device repeatedly launching kernels.
+It begins behaving more like a persistent execution system.

-As decode latency compresses further, many of the largest sources of latency turn out not to be compute itself, but idle intervals:
+As decode latency compresses further, many of the largest latency sources turn out not to be computation itself, but idle intervals:

 - between kernels,